top of page

 Is this a ministry?
 How will the gospel be preached?

 The Gospel of God’s grace through Christ can be proclaimed in a variety of ways through Lagniappe’s work.
-Participants will know upon applying that Lagniappe is a Christian ministry and, even though conversion or adherence to Christianity is not required, there will be opportunities for prayer, spiritual discussion, and classes regarding Christian spiritual formation and growth.
+Participants know upon applying that Lagniappe is a Christian ministry and, even though conversion or adherence to Christianity is not required, there will be opportunities for prayer, spiritual discussion, and classes regarding Christian spiritual formation and growth.
 We ask that both the offering and declination of activities like prayer be done in a respectful manner.
 Small church fellowship groups may informally “adopt” a participant and her/his family.

 Furthermore, Lagniappe will adhere to Business as Mission principles described here.
 You should expect to see intentional interpretations of Christian disciplines such as silence and solitude, sabbath, service, tithing, and celebration “baked into” Lagniappe’s organizational DNA as it pursues and supports apprenticeship to Jesus.